ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-O mínimo que vc precisa saber sobre Terminal Linux para os primeiros passos na programação e… - <a href="https://medium.com/@jhserodio/o-m%C3%ADnimo-que-vc-precisa-saber-sobre-terminal-linux-para-os-primeiros-passos-na-programa%C3%A7%C3%A3o-e-d39066788140?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your liveness probe should not check your database - <a href="https://orhan-yavuz.medium.com/your-liveness-probe-should-not-check-your-database-e6ce29e722fc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JH Serodio`**
+✍️ **posted by `Orhan Yavuz`**

-<blockquote>Houve um tempo em que jovens aprendizes temiam a tela escura.
-Eles se escondiam atrás de janelas coloridas, arrastando ícones com seus…
+<blockquote>I killed my Postgres to see what would happen.
+It found a bug, and it confirmed a rule.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Framework Wars Are Over.
-Nobody Won.
-Here’s What Happened. - <a href="https://sarathm09.medium.com/the-framework-wars-are-over-nobody-won-heres-what-happened-178169d67005?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing Scalable REST APIs in Node.js and Express (Production Patterns) - <a href="https://medium.com/@softwareengineer.asadali/designing-scalable-rest-apis-in-node-js-and-express-production-patterns-0514846dde7d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Asad Ali Arain`**

-<blockquote>The winner wasn’t React, Vue, or Angular: the layer above them.
+<blockquote>Most Node tutorials stop at “create a route and return JSON.”
+That works for demos.
+Production APIs break for other reasons: unstable…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How We Built a System to Handle 20,000 IoT Devices Sending Data Every 3 Seconds - <a href="https://medium.com/@nikhilw395/how-we-built-a-system-to-handle-20-000-iot-devices-sending-data-every-3-seconds-274903224db0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Zod in Node.js: A Practical Guide to Validating Express API Requests - <a href="https://medium.com/@uyanhewagetr/zod-in-node-js-a-practical-guide-to-validating-express-api-requests-9e40bae18786?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikhilw`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>A deep dive into the architecture behind our real-time vehicle telemetry platform — MQTT, Event Hubs, Node.js, Redis, and TimescaleDB…
+<blockquote>When building a Node.js API with Express, one of the most important things to handle is input validation.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Go Channels Are Not Enough: Mastering Worker Pools for High-Performance Systems - <a href="https://medium.com/@mahdigosyan/go-channels-are-not-enough-mastering-worker-pools-for-high-performance-systems-62c5757e928b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Containerized a Stellar Soroban Backend with Multi-Stage Docker Builds - <a href="https://medium.com/@douglasfrancis054/how-i-containerized-a-stellar-soroban-backend-with-multi-stage-docker-builds-17693310d039?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahdi Gosyan`**
+✍️ **posted by `Douglas Francis`**

-<blockquote>Stop spawning goroutines blindly.
-Here is how to build a robust, production-grade worker pool in Go.
+<blockquote>I set out to containerize the backend of Milestone, my Stellar Soroban escrow platform.
+I expected a boring afternoon: write a multi-stage…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How Node.js Powers Claude Code Development Workflows - <a href="https://medium.com/@laraaa.jean08/how-node-js-powers-claude-code-development-workflows-8485ae48467e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Rock-Solid User Registration and Login API (Express.js, MongoDB & JWT) - <a href="https://medium.com/@jalpeshvasa/build-a-rock-solid-user-registration-and-login-api-express-js-mongodb-jwt-bde67fb0ae69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laraaa Jean`**
+✍️ **posted by `Jalpesh Vasa`**

-<blockquote>If you’ve spent time working with developer tools like Claude Code, you’ve probably noticed how much of the plumbing runs on JavaScript…
+<blockquote>Authentication is the bouncer at the door of your application.
+If it’s weak, anyone can wander in and access user data.
+If it’s robust…
 Continue reading on Medium »</blockquote>

 <h3>6.
-What Is mkcert and How to Run Express With HTTPS Locally - <a href="https://vjnvisakh.medium.com/what-is-mkcert-and-how-to-run-express-with-https-locally-02bbe34b7138?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Interceptors Are NOT Middleware: A Senior Engineer’s Performance Autopsy (From 18ms to… - <a href="https://medium.com/@pradeepg2445/nestjs-interceptors-are-not-middleware-a-senior-engineers-performance-autopsy-from-18ms-to-f8111813c18c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Visakh Vijayan`**
+✍️ **posted by `Pradeep G`**

-<blockquote>When developing an Express application locally, we usually run it like this:
+<blockquote>Deconstructing the AOP Onion, Polymorphic Context Switching, and How We Slashed P99 Latency by 96% with Zero-Allocation RxJS Streams.
 Continue reading on Medium »</blockquote>

+<h3>7.
+The Regex That Looked Fine in Testing and Hung the Server in Production - <a href="https://habtesoft.medium.com/the-regex-that-looked-fine-in-testing-and-hung-the-server-in-production-7954885f0b8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>A validation regex for usernames shipped, passed every test case in the suite, and then, three weeks later, took down an API endpoint for…
+Continue reading on Medium »</blockquote>

+<h3>8.
+From IP:Port to Production HTTPS: Deploying React and Node.js - <a href="https://medium.com/@rummansiddiqui1990/from-ip-port-to-production-https-deploying-react-and-node-js-d0daf4d999b5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rumman Hussain Siddiqui`**

+<blockquote>A practical production setup for turning raw server ports into clean subdomains.
+Includes the reasoning behind Docker, Nginx, Cloudflare…
+Continue reading on Medium »</blockquote>

+<h3>9.
+O mínimo que vc precisa saber sobre Terminal Linux para os primeiros passos na programação e… - <a href="https://medium.com/@jhserodio/o-m%C3%ADnimo-que-vc-precisa-saber-sobre-terminal-linux-para-os-primeiros-passos-na-programa%C3%A7%C3%A3o-e-d39066788140?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JH Serodio`**

+<blockquote>Houve um tempo em que jovens aprendizes temiam a tela escura.
+Eles se escondiam atrás de janelas coloridas, arrastando ícones com seus…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-10 Docker Configuration Tricks I Use in Every Production Project - <a href="https://medium.com/skillstuff/10-docker-configuration-tricks-i-use-in-every-production-project-4b5e7ae42846?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Advanced Array Method Shortcuts I Stole From Senior Full-Stack Engineers - <a href="https://medium.com/skillstuff/9-advanced-array-method-shortcuts-i-stole-from-senior-full-stack-engineers-111c011f22fa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `TechByRahmat`**

-<blockquote>The hard-won caching strategies, multi-stage compilation patterns, unprivileged runtime guardrails, and init-process fixes that turn…
+<blockquote>The low-level transformations, non-mutating pipelines, single-pass aggregations, and performance-tuned patterns that eliminate nested…
 Continue reading on Skill Stuff »</blockquote>

 <h3>2.
-Why Your Google Display Campaign Needs Professional Creative Design - <a href="https://medium.com/@thepak0001/why-your-google-display-campaign-needs-professional-creative-design-e2e829095ff0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Elasticsearch Cluster Status Went Red.
+Search Results Were Still Coming Back Fine. - <a href="https://medium.com/javarevisited/elasticsearch-cluster-status-went-red-search-results-were-still-coming-back-fine-69be716dc1b9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Areesha Butt `**
+✍️ **posted by `Systems at Scale`**

-<blockquote>Launching a Google Display campaign involves more than selecting targeting settings and creating an offer.
+<blockquote>The alert fired at a volume that suggested the world was ending.
+Cluster status: red.
+Every dashboard I had wired to that specific alert…
-Continue reading on Medium »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>3.
-Stop Your Blazor Tabs from Fighting with the Web Locks API - <a href="https://medium.com/@dgallivan23/stop-your-blazor-tabs-from-fighting-with-the-web-locks-api-c0f27c042d83?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nginx 502 Bad Gateway: The Upstream Service Was Healthy the Entire Time - <a href="https://medium.com/javascript-decoded-in-plain-english/nginx-502-bad-gateway-the-upstream-service-was-healthy-the-entire-time-365469030362?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Gallivan`**
+✍️ **posted by `software Side`**

-<blockquote>As .NET developers, our instinct when dealing with concurrency is to look at the backend: optimistic locking in Entity Framework, Redis…
+<blockquote>Every request that hit the checkout endpoint for about six minutes came back with the same unhelpful three-digit number.
-Continue reading on Medium »</blockquote>
+Continue reading on JS Decoded in Plain English »</blockquote>

 <h3>4.
-Building “Eat Fresh” — A Fully Responsive Food Website with Pure HTML & CSS - <a href="https://medium.com/@maruf-86dsdp/building-eat-fresh-a-fully-responsive-food-website-with-pure-html-css-35b78061a408?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Browser Is Not An Export Target, It Is The Platform - <a href="https://medium.com/@paul.crinigan218/the-browser-is-not-an-export-target-it-is-the-platform-796c6c0e44ab?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maruf Hossen`**
+✍️ **posted by `Paul Crinigan`**

-<blockquote>Most website design problems aren’t really about the desktop version — they show up the moment you shrink the screen.
-“Eat Fresh,” a…
+<blockquote>Every conversation about shipping a game to the web starts in the wrong place.
+Someone asks which engine exports to web the best, and the…
 Continue reading on Medium »</blockquote>

 <h3>5.
-“Not Yet Staff.”
-Three Rounds in a Row.
-I Wanted to Throw My Laptop Off a Bridge. - <a href="https://blog.stackademic.com/not-yet-staff-three-rounds-in-a-row-i-wanted-to-throw-my-laptop-off-a-bridge-19846731d972?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seven Months Later: Here’s What the Infinity Nikki Tracker Has Become - <a href="https://medium.com/@julieuxdev/seven-months-later-heres-what-the-infinity-nikki-tracker-has-become-921eb32fd48b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Julie Evans`**

+<blockquote>When I published my first article about this project, the app did exactly one thing: track Eureka sets.
+You could browse every set, mark…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Sam Passed Two Rounds And Lost The Offer In The Third.
+Nobody Prepares For The Third. - <a href="https://medium.com/javarevisited/sam-passed-two-rounds-and-lost-the-offer-in-the-third-nobody-prepares-for-the-third-f8319ce34118?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Backend Engineer By Devrim`**

-<blockquote>The first time it happened, I did the mature thing.
-Continue reading on Stackademic »</blockquote>

-<h3>6.
-I Said “We’ll Just Use Kafka.”
-Six Words Later I Was Toast. - <a href="https://medium.com/lets-code-future/i-said-well-just-use-kafka-six-words-later-i-was-toast-9c616fbce9ab?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay- Software And Production Engineering`**

-<blockquote>“Okay.
-Why Kafka, and not just a Postgres table with a status column?”
+<blockquote>Let me tell you about Sam, because his story is a good example of a mistake I’ve watched a lot of strong engineers make without realizing…
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>7.
+Tom Gave Cursor No Rules And It Quietly Rewrote His Retry Logic Into A Production Incident - <a href="https://medium.com/javarevisited/tom-gave-cursor-no-rules-and-it-quietly-rewrote-his-retry-logic-into-a-production-incident-fe475b3f93a1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Backend Engineer By Devrim`**

+<blockquote>Let me tell you about Tom, because his story is becoming a lot more common than most engineering teams want to admit right now.
+Continue reading on Javarevisited »</blockquote>

-Senior Engineers Don’t Debug Faster.
-They Eliminate Faster. - <a href="https://blog.stackademic.com/senior-engineers-dont-debug-faster-they-eliminate-faster-1870e03335b1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+My p99 Latency Was 8 Seconds and Nobody Could Tell Me Why - <a href="https://blog.stackademic.com/my-p99-latency-was-8-seconds-and-nobody-could-tell-me-why-9ad6f660c20b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Production Engineering By Devrim`**
+✍️ **posted by `Devrim Ozcay | Scaling Systems & Surviving Outages`**

-<blockquote>Two engineers get the same bug report.
-Same system.
-Same symptom.
-One of them takes forty minutes to find it.
-The other takes six.
+<blockquote>The dashboard looked fine.
+That’s the part that still bothers me about this story.
 Continue reading on Stackademic »</blockquote>

-<h3>8.
-Why Your Server Can Respond in 200ms, and Your Users Still Think the Page Is Slow - <a href="https://medium.com/@sivajikm/why-your-server-can-respond-in-200ms-and-your-users-still-think-the-page-is-slow-804225a2021f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+Zero-Build PHP: Adding Rich Interactive Tables Without Touching npm - <a href="https://levelup.gitconnected.com/zero-build-php-adding-rich-interactive-tables-without-touching-npm-19c87652c15d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abu Ghufran`**

+<blockquote>TL;DR: Running a Node.js build pipeline (Vite, Webpack, npm, API DTOs) just to render internal database CRUD tables introduces high…
+Continue reading on Level Up Coding »</blockquote>

+<h3>10.
+I Tested Claude’s Default Web Search Against Its New Firecrawl Connector.
+It Wasn’t Close. - <a href="https://medium.com/@info.booststash/i-tested-claudes-default-web-search-against-its-new-firecrawl-connector-it-wasn-t-close-e8c263a882eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sivaji Krish`**
+✍️ **posted by `Alex Carter`**

-<blockquote>A real debate about Load Testing, Core Web Vitals, and the performance blind spot many teams don’t realize they have.
+<blockquote>Why AI web scraping built for agents beats a search index built for humans, and how it changes what Claude can actually find
 Continue reading on Medium »</blockquote>

 <br/>